 Ying-ying sobs at the end of the play, drawing a connection between her own loss and the Moon Lady’s loss of the world and her husband.

-Ying-ying runs to tell the Moon Lady her secret wish (exactly what she’s not supposed to do!), but as she runs closer and closer, the beautiful Moon Lady turns into an ugly figure.
+Ying-ying runs to tell the Moon Lady her secret wish (exactly what she’s not supposed to do), but as she runs closer and closer, the beautiful Moon Lady starts to look odd.

 End of flashback.